 Current industry standards evolved from 2D geogrids.
 These do not reflect the composite behavior of 3D geometry in soil, nor long-term parameters such as: dynamic loading, long-term deformation, effect of temperatures, environmental durability, etc.

-Therefore, PRS in consultation with leading experts in geosynthetics (TRI, GRI, ASTM) has adopted more accurate tests for PRS-Neoweb geocells.
+Therefore, PRS in consultation with leading experts in geosynthetics (TRI, GRI, ASTM) has adopted more accurate tests for Neoloy Geocells.
 The new standards use common testing methods for polymer plastics used in the pipe, automobile, military and other industries.
 These methods predict long-term behavior and accumulated plastic strain in a geosynthetic under loading with different mechanical stresses, frequencies and temperatures.
 These methods include: